rekire/DeeplinkBuilder/readme.md

 Currently this plugin is not yet published.
 Therefore you need to build it yourself for now:

-1. You just need to checkout this repository and execute then:
+1. You just need to checkout this repository and temporally disable the plugin usage by commenting out the line in `sample-app/build.gradle`:

+    ```groovy
+    id 'eu.rekisoft.android.deeplink-builder' version '0.1'
+    ```

+2. Then execute:

     ```shell
     ./gradlew publishToMavenLocal
     ```

-2. Add your local maven repository to the gradle plugin repositories in your `settings.gradle`:
+3. Add your local maven repository to the gradle plugin repositories in your `settings.gradle`:
     ```groovy
     pluginManagement {
       repositories {